 Reading news coverage paints a picture that pits scare-stories of barbarism against a simplistic counter-narrative that all criticism of traditional whaling is cultural imperialism.
 I wanted to gain a deeper understanding.
 Is this practice sustainable?
 Is it more or less cruel than other ways of getting meat—and should we think of whales and dolphins differently to other animals that we kill for food?
 What roles should history and taboo, cetacean science and national pride play in deciding who gets to continue traditions?
 Who has the power here, and whose voices are not being heard?

-The grind in grindadráp refers to a pod of pilot whales—grindadráp literally means ‘pod slaughter’.
+The many meanings of grind The grind in grindadráp refers to a pod of pilot whales—grindadráp literally means ‘pod slaughter’.
 However, grind is loaded with meanings, both literal and associative.
 Where ‘a grind’ is a pod of pilot whales, ‘the grind’ is the hunt itself: to ‘go to the grind’ is to put down your everyday activities and go down to the bay when a pod has been spotted.
-‘Grind’ (or ‘tvøst’) is also the meat of pilot whales when eaten as food, whilst the blubber is ‘spik’.
+‘Grind’ (or ‘tvøst’) is also the meat of pilot whales when eaten as food, whilst the blubber is ‘spik’. |

 How to hunt whales on the Faroe Islands